 Geneva is home to a number of major international organisations such as the Red Cross and the World Trade Organisation so if you want to learn more about this, you can spend your second day in Geneva exploring these sites.

 Start off with a walking tour of that part of the city.
-Free Walk Geneva runs an international Geneva tour, starting at 11AM several days of the week that covers the history and interesting stories about this part of town.
+Free Walk Geneva runs an international Geneva tour several days of the week that covers the history and interesting stories about this part of town.

 You can then spend your afternoon visiting the inside of some of the buildings.
-Some places you can visit include the Palais des Nations which is the current headquarters of the UN in Geneva and originally housed the League of Nations prior to WWII.
+Some places you can visit include the Palais des Nations which is the current headquarters of the United Nations in Geneva and originally housed the League of Nations prior to WWII.

 Another option is the Red Cross Museum which contains exhibitions about some of the global challenges that the organisation deals with as well as rotating temporary exhibits.